Blockchain Life 2024 In Dubai: Top Companies And Key Industry Figures Gather In The World Crypto Capital

 As part of Blockchain Life Week, which runs from October 18 to 28, there will be over a hundred side events.
 A VIP ticket to the forum allows free access to some of them for free.

-Use promo code ZEXPR to receive a 10% discount on any ticket.
+Use promo code KDWire10 to receive a 10% discount on any ticket.

 Purchase tickets on the website: